Ghostland: Plot

-A woman named Colleen travels with her teenage daughters Beth and Vera to their recently deceased aunt Clarisse's secluded home after they inherited it in her will.
+A woman named Pauline travels with her teenage daughters Beth and Vera to their recently deceased aunt Clarisse's secluded home after they inherited it in her will.
 Beth reads an article about a string of home invasions where parents are murdered, but daughters are spared.
-Unbeknownst to the family, they are stalked by someone driving a candy truck.
+Unbeknownst to the family, they are being stalked by someone driving a candy truck.

-Shortly after they settle into the house, two intruders break in and attack the mother and daughters.
-One of them is a large mentally impaired man known as the Fat Man.
-The other intruder is known as the Candy Truck Woman.
-Vera is then sexually abused by the Fat Man, while Beth tries to get away but she runs into the Woman.
-When Beth asks what the Candy Truck Woman wants, she replies, "We just wanna play with dolls."
-Colleen recovers and kills both intruders.
+Shortly after they settle into the house, two intruders - a large, mentally impaired man known as the Fat Man and a woman known as the Candy Truck Woman - break in and attack the family.
+Vera is raped by the Fat Man, while Beth tries to escape, but is accosted by the Woman.
+When Beth asks what she wants, the Candy Truck Woman replies, "We just wanna play with dolls."
+Pauline then kills both intruders.

-Sixteen years later, Beth is now a successful horror fiction author living in Chicago with her husband and son.
-She appears on a talk show to promote her new novel Incident in a Ghostland, based on her experience that night.
-She receives a frantic phone call from her sister, who has suffered from delusions since the trauma, begging her to return to the house where she still lives with their mother.
-When Beth arrives, Colleen explains that Vera remains unable to move on and continues reliving that night, locking herself in a padded room in the basement.
-Beth begins to experience strange dreams, and Vera claims that their tormentors are still trying to get them.
+Sixteen years later, Beth is a successful horror fiction author living in Chicago with her husband and son.
+She appears on a talk show to promote her new novel Incident in a Ghostland, which is based on the events of that night.
+She receives a frantic phone call from Vera begging her to return to Clarisse's house, where she still lives with Pauline.
+When Beth arrives, Pauline explains that Vera has been unable to recover from the trauma and has suffered from delusions since the incident, locking herself in a padded room in the basement.
+Beth begins to have strange dreams, while Vera claims that their tormentors are still trying to find them.